zama-ai/fhevm/README.md

 #### Faucet

-To use a ready to use test (only for dev) wallet first, prepare the .env file that contains the mnemonic.
+For development purpose, we provide a ready to use wallet.
+In order to use it, prepare the .env file that contains the mnemonic.

 ```bash
 cp .env.example .env